 Where are Mt.
 Mitake, Oume and Akigawa located?

-In this area along the upstream of the Tamagawa River, one of the largest rivers running through Central Tokyo, and along its tributaries, there is a variety of places to explore and things to do and see, including camping, canoeing, fishing, rafting as well as walking and hiking.
+In this area along the upstream of the Tamagawa River, one of the largest rivers running through Central Tokyo, and along its tributaries, there is a variety of places to explore and things to do, including camping, canoeing, fishing, rafting as well as walking and hiking.

 A view from Mt.
 Mitake